Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification.md

 1. The system shall allow a user to play as a character in the game.
 2. The system shall allow an administrator to set time limits during each level of gameplay.
 3. The system shall allow a user to move/control a character during game play.
+4. The system shall detect a collision between the character and objects during gameplay.

 Arushi S:
 1. The system shall restart the game in tutorial level if the player crashes into the obstacle and presses the space key
 2. The system shall revert to main screen of the game if the player runs out of 3 lives.
 3. The system shall  display a scorebar in the middle of the screen while level play is active.
-4.The system shall display the remaining lives while level play is active.
+4. The system shall display the remaining lives while level play is active.

 Pridhvi M:
 1. Development platform:  The Development platform is a fundamental software the makes hardware work.